arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 	-   delete a version of an object
 	-   delete incomplete multi-part uploads
 -   Lifecycle Rules can be created for a prefix (ex `s3://mybucket/mp3/*`) or objects tags (ex Department: Finance)

+> - When you apply a retention period to an object version explicitly, you specify a `Retain Until Date` for the object version
+> - When you use bucket default settings, you don't specify a `Retain Until Date`.
+Instead, you specify a duration, for which every object version placed in the bucket should be protected.
+> - Different versions of a single object can have different retention modes and periods

 ## S3 Analytics
 - Provides analytics to determine when to transition data into different storage classes